 - reliant on uniform, consistently applied, and enforceable standards; and

-- implemented, enforced, and adaptively managed.
+- implemented, enforced, and timely revised as necessary.

 II.
 Organizational Structure and General Responsibilities